 The reflector is one of the most essential accessories of the total station.
 This is because total station functions or takes the measurements utilizing the reflected rays.
-The reflector comprises of specially built reflecting prism made up of cubes or blocks of reflecting glasses.
+The reflector comprises of a specially built reflecting prism made up of cubes or blocks of reflecting glasses.

 In most of the total stations, the operating system used is Windows CE.

 It is desirable to use a total station in surveying when any of the following conditions exist:

 b.
 When only one of the coordinate has been provided.